ar-51/ar-51.github.io/docs/System Calibration/Camera_calibration.md

 ### Switch on the calibration sphere
 Once the feed goes dark, switch on the provided calibration sphere.

+Make sure your light bulb emits a strong white light.
+Using yellow, warm light can result with a bad calibration score.
+{: .warning }

 ### Move around the room holding the calibration sphere
 Do not run while holding the sphere.\
  Make sure you move around the entire capture area.\